A Guest of Honour (novel)

 A Guest of Honour is a 1970 novel by South African writer Nadine Gordimer.
-A Guest of Honour follows the character British Colonel James Bray in a newly independent African nation who's new government does not live up to revolutionary ideals.
+A Guest of Honour follows the character British Colonel James Bray in a newly independent African nation whose new government does not live up to revolutionary ideals.
 The novel explores neocolonialism, and the role of revolutionary ideas in new African states.

 Synopsis

 A Guest of Honour opens as Colonel James Bray, a former British colonial administrator decides to return to the fictional African state he had been stationed in ten years earlier.
 He had been expelled by the colonial regime due to his sympathies for the burgenoning independence movement.
 The state gains independence and Bray's friend, the country's new leader, President Adamson Mweta of the People’s Independence Party, invites Bray to return ten years after his departure to be a special advisor on education.

 Bray is increasingly disillusioned with Mweta, who has betrayed some of the principles of the independence movement, dismantling democracy and leaving the majority of the country's peasantry no better off than they were under colonial rule.
 Despite having a wife back in England, Bray falls for Rebecca, a white woman who is assigned to work with him on the education project.

 Edward Shinza, a trade unionist and the founder of the People's Independence Party, had worked with Mweta in the fight for independence but was excluded from the new government's cabinet due to his revolutionary ideals.
 Bray, who had known both men against colonial rule, makes efforts to reconcile Shinza and Mweta, but, as Bray becomes more aware of Mweta's corruptness and neocolonial rule, he sides with Shinza.
 Mweta's rule becomes increasingly authoritarian.
 Violence breaks out in the Gala dristrict and Bray is mistaken for someone else and killed.
 After his death, the novel's conclusion is narrated first by Rebecca, and then other characters.